chinkulkarni/chinkulkarni.github.io/index.md

 ## About Me

-I am a fourth year PhD student advised by [Ryan Stutsman](http://rstutsman.github.io/) at the [University of Utah](http://www.cs.utah.edu/).
+I am a fifth year PhD student advised by [Ryan Stutsman](http://rstutsman.github.io/) at the [University of Utah](http://www.cs.utah.edu/).
 I enjoy designing, building, and evaluating large scale systems.

-I am currently interning with the [Slicer](https://www.usenix.org/system/files/conference/osdi16/osdi16-adya.pdf) team at [Google](https://about.google).
+I am also a student researcher with the [Slicer](https://www.usenix.org/system/files/conference/osdi16/osdi16-adya.pdf) team at [Google](https://about.google).

 I am generously supported by a [Google PhD fellowship](